 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Failing to respond to a traffic citation or failing to pay for tickets after a judgment has been entered will lead to the suspension of a motorist's driving privileges.
-Upon receipt of a certification from a court that a motorist has not appeared in court or paid for a traffic offense, the BMV is required to suspend that person's driving privileges.
+Failing to respond to a citation issued by a law enforcement officer or not paying for a tickets after a judgment has been rendered may lead to the suspension of a your driving privileges.
+The suspension is indefinite and ends only when the court notifies the BMV that you appeared in court or paid for the offense.

 A motorist appearing in court on a traffic violation may be requested by the court to prove insurance coverage on the date of the offense.

-All accident information sent to the Indiana State Police is provided to the BMV.
-A request for proof of financial responsibility (automobile liability insurance) will be sent to the motorist's mailing address as shown on the Official Driver Record.
+Upon receipt by the BMV of an accident report, a request for proof of financial responsibility will be sent to the motorist's mailing address as shown on the Official Driver Record.